featbit/featbit-dotnet-client-sdk/README.md

 # FeatBit Client-Side SDK for .NET

+**Client SDK is still under development, we aim to release the first version in the end of the April or early May**.
+Please watch the repository to get the latest updates.

 ## Introduction

 This is the .NET Client-Side SDK for the 100% open-source feature flags management platform FeatBit.